-The different methods of finding Thevenin’s Resistance or internal impedance are as follows
+Thevenin’s theorem gives the mathematical technique of replacing the given network by a single voltage source by a resistance in series.
+The different methods of finding Thevenin’s Resistance or internal impedance are as follows:

 For the independent current source, it is deactivated by removing the source.
-Similarly for the voltage source, it is deactivated by short circuiting it.
-Assuming the internal resistance of the voltage source being zero.
-After that find the internal resistance of the network looking through the load terminals and keeping it open circuited.
+Similarly, for the voltage source, it is deactivated by short-circuiting it.
+Assuming the internal resistance of the voltage source is zero, further we find the internal resistance of the network looking through the load terminals and keeping it open-circuited.

-For calculating the internal impedance of the dependent source in addition to or in the absence of independent source, the methods are as follows
+For Dependent Source – For calculating the internal impedance of the dependent source in addition to or in the absence of independent source, the methods are as follows:

 First of all, find open-circuit voltage Voc across the load terminals by the conventional method either by mesh or nodal analysis.
 Now, short circuit the load terminals and find the short circuit current (ISC) through the shorted terminals.
 The equivalent resistance of the source network is then obtained by the equation given below: